iwonderanddev/jobladder/README.md

 ### Senior Engineer II

-- Experience: ~5–10 years
+- Entry-level experience requirement: ~5–10 years
 - Report: Engineering Director
 - Goals:
   - Work on epics, without guidance
-  - Work on features, without guidance
-  - Write tests, without guidance
-  - Review & Approve teammates work
-  - Master his project technical stack
   - Expert in more than one technology
   - Expert in many areas of the codebase
   - Mentor Engineer II & Senior Engineer I